 How Do You Remove an Old Gasket from a Transmission Pan?

 One option is to use a putty knife or another sharp object to scrape off the old gasket material.
 This can be time-consuming, but it’s generally the most effective way to remove an old gasket.
-Another option is to use solvent or heat.
+Another option is to use a solvent or heat.

 How to Change an Oil Pan Gasket – How to Remove an Oil Pan that is Stuck